-It is a relatively common occurrence for radiologists to be asked to distinguish between cerebral toxoplasmosis and primary CNS lymphoma patients with HIV / AIDS.
+It is common for radiologists to be asked to distinguish between cerebral toxoplasmosis and primary CNS lymphoma (PCNSL) in patients with HIV/AIDS.
 Treatment is clearly different and thus accurate interpretation of CT and MRI is essential.

-Primary CNS lymphoma typically demonstrates sub-ependymal spread, whereas toxoplasmosis tends to be scattered thought the basal ganglia and at the corticomedullary junction 1.
+Primary CNS lymphoma typically demonstrates subependymal spread, whereas toxoplasmosis tends to be scattered through the basal ganglia and at the corticomedullary junction 1.

 MRS should be performed with both long and short TE sequences 1.

 A decrease in cerebral blood volume (rCBV) centrally within lesions suggests toxoplasmosis, whereas it is increased in lymphoma 1.
-Unfortunately it is reduced in the perilesional oedema of both lesions.
+However, rCBV is reduced in the perilesional oedema of both lesions.

 Features that favour primary CNS lymphoma include: